truonghoangnguyen/nikaya2/docs/kinhtrungbo/nanamoli-bodhi-en/096-to-esukari.md

 14\.
 "What do you think, brahmin?
 Is only a brahmin capable of developing a mind of loving-kindness towards a certain region, without hostility and without ill will, and not a noble, or a merchant, or a worker?"
 "No, Master Gotama.
 Whether it be a noble, or a brahmin, or a merchant, or a worker - those of all four castes are capable of developing a mind of loving-kindness towards a certain region, without hostility and without ill will."

-"So too, brahmin, if anyone from a clan of nobles goes forth...(repeat $\S 13$ )...he is one who is accomplishing the true way, the Dhamma that is wholesome.
+"So too, brahmin, if anyone from a clan of nobles goes forth...(repeat $ 13 )...he is one who is accomplishing the true way, the Dhamma that is wholesome.

 15\.
 "What do you think, brahmin?
 Is only a brahmin capable of taking a loofah and bath powder, going to the river, and washing off dust and dirt, and not a noble, or a merchant, or a worker?"

 "No, Master Gotama.
 Whether it be a noble, or a brahmin, or a merchant, [183] or a worker - those of all four castes are capable of taking a loofah and bath powder, going to the river, and washing off dust and dirt."

-"So too, brahmin, if anyone from a clan of nobles goes forth...(repeat $\S 13$ )...he is one who is accomplishing the true way, the Dhamma that is wholesome.
+"So too, brahmin, if anyone from a clan of nobles goes forth...(repeat $ 13 )...he is one who is accomplishing the true way, the Dhamma that is wholesome.

 16\.
 "What do you think, brahmin?
 Suppose a head-anointed noble king were to assemble here a hundred men of different birth"...(as Sutta 93, §13) [184]..."For all fire has a flame, a colour, and a radiance, and it is possible to use all fire for the purposes of fire."

-"So too, brahmin, if anyone from a clan of nobles goes forth...(repeat $\S 13$ )...he is one who is accomplishing the true way, the Dhamma that is wholesome."
+"So too, brahmin, if anyone from a clan of nobles goes forth...(repeat $ 13 )...he is one who is accomplishing the true way, the Dhamma that is wholesome."

 17\.
 When this was said, the brahmin Esukārī said to the Blessed One: "Magnificent, Master Gotama!
 Magnificent, Master Gotama!...From today let Master Gotama remember me as a lay follower who has gone to him for refuge for life."